 Of course, a true biblical tithe is actually in the form of food or livestock, and only goes to the Levite priests.
-Unless your pastor is a Levite who performs temple sacrifices, he has no scriptural basis for demanding it (but if he does demand it, bring him a tenth of your goats or your grain and his response will show you just how biblical he really is).
-There’s absolutely nothing in the New Testament about the body of Christ having to give a tenth of their money to their religious leaders or organizations (and, as an aside, any pastor who tells you to tithe more than 10% is an outright fraud since the word tithe literally means “a tenth.”
+Unless your pastors are Levites who perform animal sacrifices, they have no scriptural basis for demanding it.
+There’s absolutely nothing in the New Testament about the body of Christ having to give a tenth of their money to their religious leaders or organizations (and, as an aside, anyone who tells you to tithe more than 10% has no idea what they’re talking about since the word tithe literally means “a tenth.”
 It’s no more possible to tithe higher or lower than 10% than it is to give more or less than half of something and still call it 50%).

 While tithing for believers might not be a biblical idea, what is recorded as having apparently happened in the New Testament is people giving financial gifts to those in financial need.
 They didn’t, however, just give money to religious leaders who simply wanted to live off church members’ hard-earned money or keep the power running in a church building.

-Those church buildings and meetings, by the way, are one of the biggest reasons I couldn’t return to church.
+Those church buildings and pastors themselves, by the way, are also a big reason I couldn’t return to church.
 Why?
-Because modern church services, and the buildings themselves, don’t have any biblical justification for existing in the first place.
+To begin with, because modern church services, and the buildings themselves, don’t have any biblical justification for existing in the first place.
 “The early church,” as the first believers are often referred to, never met in chapels or temples specifically meant for Christian worship.
 Instead, they met in each other’s homes.
 And a gathering wasn’t a few songs and then a sermon by a pastor.
 There might have been songs, and even a speech or two, but the early church gatherings were generally a meal (“The Lord’s Supper” was a part of a real supper; it wasn’t just a little snack) and discussions (actual conversations rather than just a monologue by one preacher).
 Church buildings didn’t exist until quite some time later, when Christianity became more formal and institutional rather than relational.

 To be fair, it’s not the buildings that are the real problem; it’s the “organization” and lack of real, spontaneous fellowship.
 Yes, you will almost certainly hear the word “fellowship” in most traditional church meetings, but you also almost as certainly won’t experience any there, despite how much so many pastors seem to love the word.
 But you can technically meet in a home and still be an Institutional Church, or rent a hall and be a relational, Open Church (as this sort of gathering is often called).
 As nice as a home gathering is, it’s really the openness and fellowship that are the important factors.

-There are so many other traditional Christian ideas that aren’t in the Bible but that you’ve no doubt been taught are biblical.
-There’s no better example of this than conservative Christian morality.
+There are so many other traditional religious ideas that aren’t in the Bible but that you’ve no doubt been taught are biblical.
+There’s no better example of this than the conservative “Christian” morality taught by Churchianity.
 For example, you have probably been taught that:

 Drinking alcohol is forbidden.
-The Bible actually recommends the consumption of alcohol in various places.
+It’s definitely not pro-drunkenness, but the Bible actually recommends the consumption of alcohol in some places.

-All of that aside, though, worrying about morality is a huge red herring, at least if you’re a member of the body of Christ.
-The thing followers of the Christian religion forget is that all of the “thou shalts” and “thou shalt nots,” among everything else they seem to think they need to practice and avoid in order to please God, causes them to completely miss the point of Paul’s teachings to begin with (Paul’s teachings are the ones the body of Christ is supposed to be concerned with; Jesus’ teachings, and the teachings of the other apostles, are a good source of context for Paul’s teachings, but their doctrines were pretty much meant only for Israelites and Jewish proselytes).
+All of that aside, though, worrying about morality is a huge red herring.
+The thing followers of the Christian religion forget is that all of the “thou shalts” and “thou shalt nots,” among everything else they seem to think they need to practice and avoid in order to please God, causes them to completely miss the point of Paul’s teachings to begin with (Paul’s teachings are the ones the body of Christ is supposed to be concerned with; Jesus’ teachings, and the teachings of the other apostles, are a good source of context for Paul’s teachings, but their doctrines were pretty much meant only for Israelites and Jewish proselytes of Jesus’ and the apostles’ time).
 Starting with a flawed presupposition about doctrines like sin and grace will cause you to think that you’re supposed to be concerned with rules when being a member of the body of Christ is actually about something else altogether.

-Bottom line, the body of Christ doesn’t try to avoid sinning, since they’ve repented of their religious ways and are justified by faith.
-And those who haven’t yet been saved don’t need to try to avoid sinning either, since it wouldn’t make a difference (and would only serve to make their lives more miserable in the meantime).
-Trying to avoid sinning, or trying to force others to avoid sinning, is a good sign that you aren’t a member of the body of Christ (I should say that “the bride of the lamb” does – or perhaps I should say did – need to try to avoid sinning, but they’re a different group from the body of Christ and the rules they had to follow don’t apply to you and me).
+Bottom line, the body of Christ doesn’t actively try to avoid sinning, since they’ve repented of their religious ways and are justified by faith.
+And those who haven’t yet been saved don’t need to try to avoid sinning either, since it wouldn’t make a difference.
+Trying to actively avoid sinning rather than trusting the Spirit to guide your actions, not to mention trying to force others to avoid sinning, is a good sign that you aren’t a member of the body of Christ (I should say that “the bride of the lamb” does – or, perhaps I should say, did – need to try to avoid sinning, but they’re a different group from the body of Christ and the rules they had to follow don’t apply to you and me).